shionhonda/hippocampus-garden/content/blog/deep_learning_2023/index.md

 This figure was viral in 2022 and went outside of the research community, often with exaggerating interpretations like "GPT-4 is even bigger than GPT-3.
 AGI is coming.
 The world is over".

 But we know GPT-4 is not "emergent" like that.
 So what was wrong with the figure, or the doomssayers?
 If you have trained a classification model with gradient descent, you probably know how different metrics give different appearances.
 Your loss function (cross entropy) steadily goes down, while your accuracy stays flat for a while and then suddenly goes up.
-This is because the accuracy is a discrete function of model's output and to make difference in predicted category, you need to train the model until the output crosses the threshold.
+This is because the accuracy is a discrete function of model's output and to make difference in predicted category, you need to train the model until the output crosses a certain threshold.

 The same thing likely happens with the figure above.
 Look at the vertical axes.
 They are accuracy, exact match, and BLEU score, all of which are discrete functions (Remember your exams.
 Nobody likes exact matches).
-The authors of "Are Emergent Abilities of Large Language Models a Mirage?" validated this hypothesis by switching metrics and showed that we can incur or mitigate emergent behaviors by adopting a specific metric.
+The authors of "Are Emergent Abilities of Large Language Models a Mirage?" validated this hypothesis by switching metrics and showed that we can incur or mitigate "emergent behaviors" by adopting a specific metric.

 ![mirage](schaeffer.png)